sponsored by TBA

 - Applicants must strictly follow the Recording Guidelines for the 2024 ITA Solo and Ensemble Competitions.

-- The Larry Wiehe Tenor Trombone Competition serves to preserve the legacy of Arthur Pryor, as well as that of trombonists, such as Larry Wiehe, who have carried on his tradition of trombone solo playing.
+- The Larry Wiehe Tenor Trombone Competition serves to preserve a unique tradition of trombone playing from the United States around the turn of the 20th century.
+This tradition was made famous by Arthur Pryor, and it has been carried on by later trombonists, such as Larry Wiehe.
 Applicants are encouraged to research historical recordings by great masters of this style, such as Arthur Pryor, Larry Wiehe, Robert Isele, and Jim Erdman, in preparing audition recordings.
 Judges are encouraged to give preference to those applicants who present well-executed performances while interpreting the music in an historically informed manner.

 - Any repeats should be performed as printed.